7227 Reynolds Street, Point Breeze, Pittsburgh, Pennsylvania

 Alden & Harlow added three further bathrooms and two outbuildings in 1897, notably the children's playhouse with the bowling alley inside that still stands next to the greenhouse.
 From 1901, following Frick's famous fallout with Andrew Carnegie, he began to spend more time in New York and in 1903 he commissioned Cottier & Co. of New York to update some of the rooms at Clayton as well as installing an antique glass window called The Four Virgins.
 From 1905, Frick leased one half of the Vanderbilt Triple Palace on New York's Fifth Avenue and work had started on Eagle Rock, his 104-room summer house on Boston's North Shore.
-Although Clayton was no longer the family's permanent residence, the family still visited and their daughter, Helen, remained particularly attached to the old house while their son, Childs, named his estate on Long Island, Clayton.
+Although Clayton was no longer the family's permanent residence, they still visited and their daughter, Helen, remained particularly attached to the old house while their son, Childs, named his estate on Long Island, Clayton.

 Helen Clay Frick

 In 1908, Frick was excitedly planning an elaborate party to be thrown from 640 Fifth Avenue in New York to introduce his adored daughter, Helen, into society.
 He was equally excited about the exquisite and expensive jewelry he planned to give her to mark the occasion.
 Therefore, he was far from pleased when Helen - supported by her mother - informed him that she only wanted a simple affair and she wanted it back at Clayton with her real friends.
 As for her present, she politely refused his offer of jewelry and asked him instead to donate 150-acres to the city of Pittsburgh for a children’s park.
 This would mark the beginning of her adult life which she dedicated entirely to philanthropy.